Landscaping business license guide for Illinois

 Who regulates landscaping licenses in Illinois ?

-If you're starting a general landscaping business in Illinois, you should know that the state doesn't require a specific, blanket license for general landscaping.
+The State of Illinois doesn't require a license for general landscaping.
 That's one less hurdle!
-However, you must always adhere to local business regulations in the cities where you operate.
+Keep in mind you must always adhere to local business regulations in the cities where you operate.
 If your services involve applying herbicides or pesticides, that changes things significantly.
 In that case, the Illinois Department of Agriculture (IDOA) steps in, requiring you or at least one staff member to obtain a Commercial Applicator License.
 Focus on compliance to keep your business running smoothly.
+Moreover, if you are planning to be a landscape architect, you must pass an exam to be licensed by the Illinois Department of Financial and Professional Regulation

 How to get a landscaping business license in Illinois?